TechPsychotic/confluence/README.md

 - Now, open your browser and type ```[your ip address]:3000``` in the address bar and hit enter.
     - You can find your ip address by running the following command in your terminal
     ```ipconfig``` or ```ifconfig``` (for linux users)
+**Note:** You'll have to edit the server.js file and select the ip address in case you have more that one network interface.
 - Now you're good to go, you can now access your cloud storage from any device on the same network.
 ### 3. How to access it from other devices?
 - Open your browser and type ```[your ip address]:3000``` in the address bar and hit enter.